sunaku/glove80-keymaps/README.md

 Welcome to the *Glorious Engrammer* keymap! 🧑‍🚀🚀✨  This introductory guide will orient you to the world of custom layouts, keymaps, and firmware. 💁

+### Factory layout

+Before we get started, let's talk about your escape route back to familiarity.

+If you're a new user (perhaps you've just unboxed your Glove80 or you haven't customized its default keymap), you might find the Factory layer to be useful:

+1. Press & hold the Magic key (bottom left corner key on left half of Glove80)
+2. Tap the left hand's T3 key (furthest key on the upper arc of thumb cluster)

+This shortcut will toggle the Factory layer on/off and allow you to experiment with this keymap while maintaining an easy escape route to the factory default.

 ### Operating system